Affiliate marketing KPIs every beginner should track

 • BI and dashboarding tools (e.g., Looker Studio, Data Studio alternatives) — for consolidated reporting.

-• Server-side / postback tracking solutions — for robust conversion delivery where applicable.
+• Server-side / postback tracking solutions — for more robust conversion delivery where applicable.

-How to interpret KPI signals and prioritise actions
+How to interpret KPI signals and prioritize actions

 • A/B and multivariate testing for creatives and landing pages guided by CTR and CR.

-• Segmenting traffic by source, device, geography to identify high-value cohorts.
+• Segmenting traffic by source, device, and geography to identify meaningful cohort differences.

-• Bid and budget adjustments in paid channels based on CPA and ROAS signals.
+• Bid and budget adjustments in paid channels based on CPA and ROAS signals where applicable.

-• Content and SEO adjustments informed by organic traffic and engagement metrics.
+• Content and SEO adjustments informed by organic traffic, engagement, and downstream conversion behavior.

-• Partner and placement management informed by approved conversion and chargeback rates.
+• Partner and placement management informed by approved conversion rates, chargebacks, reversals, and reporting quality.

 Common mistakes and pitfalls to avoid